Houston American Energy Corp. (HUSA): Skating on Thin Ice? We Know the Answer

 Sponsored

-The average price from analysts is $137.50.
-HUSA currently public float of 9.01M and currently shorts hold a 6.32% ratio of that float.
-Today, the average trading volume of HUSA was 9.86M shares.
+HUSA currently public float of 9.01M and currently shorts hold a 11.14% ratio of that float.
+Today, the average trading volume of HUSA was 9.81M shares.

 HUSA’s Market Performance

-HUSA stocks went down by -7.74% for the week, with a monthly drop of -14.13% and a quarterly performance of 153.54%, while its annual performance rate touched 113.25%.
-The volatility ratio for the week stands at 13.12% while the volatility levels for the past 30 days are set at 14.83% for Houston American Energy Corp..
-The simple moving average for the period of the last 20 days is -7.51% for HUSA stocks with a simple moving average of 28.65% for the last 200 days.
+HUSA stocks went up by 8.99% for the week, with a monthly drop of 0.00% and a quarterly performance of 166.67%, while its annual performance rate touched 126.51%.
+The volatility ratio for the week stands at 11.68% while the volatility levels for the past 30 days are set at 14.43% for Houston American Energy Corp..
+The simple moving average for the period of the last 20 days is 10.83% for HUSA stocks with a simple moving average of 48.57% for the last 200 days.

 Analysts’ Opinion of HUSA